 Science News for Students publishes stories about recent research and current events across the full breadth of STEM fields.
-We offer several types of articles, weekly features and additional content that can aid the classroom.
+We offer several types of articles, including weekly features.

 News Stories: The latest in science news, written for everyone.
 These are shorter news pieces (typically 350 to 800 words), usually focused on a single research study or advance.

 Features: Published weekly (usually on Thursday), these longer pieces (around 1,500 to 2,400 words) have a broader focus and include reference to several scientists and research projects.

 Explainers: Science News for Students offers explainers on many topics, from areas of the brain to the greenhouse effect.
 Each is designed to help teens and others take a little deeper dive into the concepts that underlie the science and research we cover.
 Look for these explainers as convenient sidebars within news stories and features.

 Scientists Say: This series features a new vocabulary term every week.
 Want to know what “keratin” is, or how to pronounce “niche”?
 Find out here.
 Each term is defined, used in context and accompanies an audio clip so that students can hear how the words are pronounced.
 Scientists Say fulfills Common Core English Language Arts standards for reading informational text.
 Check out the full list of words here.

 Experiments: In this series, Bethany Brookshire takes students through real scientific research projects, showing kids how to apply the scientific method to develop their own experiments.
 With a background in scientific research and a Ph.D. in physiology and pharmacology, Bethany takes normal classroom demonstrations and turns them into full experiments, with hypotheses, methods, results and analysis.